dceejay/RedMap/README.md

 If you select the **drawing** layer you can also add polylines, polygons and rectangles.

-All these events generate messages that can be received by using a **websocket in** node set to the same endpoint.
+All these events generate messages that can be received by using a **worldmap in** node.
 For example:

     add:point,50.98523,-1.40625,joe,spot,test
     del:joe